mozilla/webextension-polyfill/CONTRIBUTING.md

 supported by this library) and Firefox (to compare the polyfilled APIs with the ones natively provided on Firefox).

-The shell script `test/run-browsers-smoketests.sh` (executed by the Travis CI service on every pull request) runs this test suite on both the browsers.
+The shell script `test/run-browsers-smoketests.sh` (executed by the CI service on every pull request) runs this test suite on both the browsers.

 To run the integration tests on a single browser: